What is scoliosis?

 - Congenital scoliosis (caused by birth defects).

-In its milder forms, scoliosis is difficult to detect, especially because any spinal deformity is not visible to the naked eye.
+Mild scoliosis is often difficult to detect, especially because any spinal deformity is not visible to the naked eye.

 However, since its onset, scoliosis weakens the stability of the spine and can lead to serious problems, such as issues with balance, back pain, as well as changes in the spinal fluids, and other symptoms.
 This results in general fatigue, depression, exhaustion, stress, headaches, irritability and organ dysfunctions.

 If an abnormal scoliosis-specific (sideways) curve in the spine from is visible, however, apart from this deformity, the sufferer may also present an imbalance with the hips, where the hips are tilted, with one hip higher than the other.
 In some cases, it can be associated with short leg syndrome.

 In more extreme cases, scoliosis may also cause breathing problems, as the unevenness of the spinal curvature places a burden on the sufferer’s lungs.

 Scoliosis of up to 40 degrees can be treated non-surgically, even in adults whose spine has stopped growing.
-There are various treatment and pain management options to address the symptoms of scoliosis naturally.
+There are various natural remedies and natural treatments and pain management options to address the symptoms of adult scoliosis naturally.

 That being said, spinal mobilisation should be the primary focus in a treatment plan meant to address this issue.
 Mobilisation is an essential and effective treatment approach for scoliosis as it aims to open up the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).

 A regular program of active muscular exercises can then be set for the patient when the passive mobility of the joints has been restored as much as possible.